JunpengGao233/ImplicitSoftBody/README.md

 * `simulate.py` loads a trained model to simulate and output the sequence of actuations for visualization
 * `train.py` trains a model to predict the actuation given the position and velocity of nodes of soft robot.
 * `visualize_actuation_seq.py`: visualize the motion of soft robot given the sequence of actuation.
+* `robot_model_euler.py`: use implicit euler integrator to optimize the walk but stuck in local minimum, results in `assets/example/vis_euler_12.html`
+* `supervised_learning.py`: use supervised learning to learn the actuation signals directly, resutls can be found in `assets/example/final99.html`
+* `robot_model_bdf.py`: use bdf2 integrator to optimize the walk, results in `assets/example/bdf31.html`
+* `SITL.py`: use Solver-in-the-loop training strategy.
 ### To run the code

 1. Install Depencencies (`jinja2`,`numpy`, `Pytorch`)and locally install the package (Tested on Python 3.9)